britwon03/mcb185_homework/participation.md

 	+ Attended class on Thursday
 	+ Attempted the in class assessment again for unit 2
 	+ for practice, threw away all the code twice and redid unit 2 again.
-	+ Total: 5 points
+	+ Total 5 points
-- Week 8
+- Week 8:
+	+ Attended class on Tuesday
+	+ Pointed out a noticable typo in 35scoringmatrix.py
+	+ Total
 - Week 9
 - Week 10